133rd Armored Division "Littorio"

 133rd Armored Division "Littorio" (133ª Divisione corazzata "Littorio") was an armored division of the Royal Italian Army during World War II.
 The division's name derives from the fasces (Fascio littorio) carried by the lictors of ancient Rome, which Benito Mussolini had adopted as symbol of state-power of the fascist regime.
 Sent to North Africa in January 1942 for the Western Desert Campaign the division was destroyed in the Second battle of El Alamein in November 1942.

 History

 Formation

-The 133rd Armored Division "Littorio" was formed on 6 November 1939 in Parma by reorganizing parts of the 4th Infantry Division "Littorio", which had had been made up of regular army "volunteer" and taken part in the Spanish Civil War.
+The 133rd Armored Division "Littorio" was formed on 6 November 1939 in Parma by reorganizing parts of the 4th Infantry Division "Littorio", which had been made up of regular army "volunteer" and taken part in the Spanish Civil War.
 The Littorio was the third Italian armored division, after the 131st Armored Division "Centauro" and the 132nd Armored Division "Ariete".
 Initially the Littorio fielded four tankette battalions, three Bersaglieri battalions, and two motorized artillery groups.
 The Littorio's tank battalions were equipped with L3/35 tankettes, which by that time were already outdated and not suited for modern warfare.